Groestlcoin/eclair-mobile/README.md

 1. Make sure you have funds (swipe to the left from the home screen to display your address and receive funds).

-   You can get Testnet bitcoins from [this faucet](https://testnet.manu.backend.hamburg/faucet).
+   You can get Testnet groestlcoins from [this faucet](https://testnet.manu.backend.hamburg/faucet).

 2. Swipe to the right from the home screen, and click on the green `+` button
 3. You can now choose to scan/paste the adress of a Lightning Node.